Grade Curve Calculator

 • First, it calculates the score range by subtracting the lowest score from the highest score.

-• Then, the population is divided into categories based on percentages:
+• Then, the class is split into fixed grade bands using these percentages:

 • 2% of the students will get a Grade "A".